awong234/population_from_scat_model/log.md

 Justin had entered his date as a slightly different format than the rest.
 All fixed now.

 Now need to export to shapefile to examine in ArcMap.

+### Issues

+* One layer of 02A2 looks out of place
+* One layer of 02B3 looks out of place, potentially swapped with the previous.

 ## 2016 scat data